Have you noticed blonde espresso popping up on more menus lately and wondered how it's different from the regular kind? You're not alone.

 What are the differences in roast levels?

-Regular espresso is typically dark (or medium to dark roasted), while blonde espresso is lightly roasted.
+Regular espresso is typically dark (or medium to dark) roasted, while blonde espresso is roasted light.

-The roast level is the main difference between blonde and regular espresso.
+That roast level is the main thing that sets blonde and regular espresso apart.

 What are the differences in origin?

-Blonde espresso mostly originates from Latin America, but it can also be sourced from East African countries, including Ethiopia and Uganda.
+Blonde espresso mostly comes from Latin America, though you'll also find it sourced from East African countries like Ethiopia and Uganda.

 Most regular espresso beans are grown in Latin American countries, such as Brazil and Colombia.

-However, Asian-Pacific countries (like Indonesia or Papua New Guinea) are also prolific espresso bean growers.
+That said, Asian-Pacific countries (like Indonesia or Papua New Guinea) are prolific espresso bean growers too.

 What are the differences in taste?

-Blonde espresso drinks are mild-tasting, creamy, and slightly sweet, giving you a smooth coffee-drinking experience.
+Blonde espresso drinks are mild, creamy, and slightly sweet, so you get a smooth, easygoing cup.

 Blonde vs. regular espresso.